-Ocean surface gravity waves or wind-waves (henceforth just called "waves") are relevant for a number of socio-economic activities over the coast.
+Surface wind waves (henceforth just called "waves") are relevant for a number of social-economic activities over the coast.
 They may impact the safety of operations in ports, oil shelves and also present relevant coastal impacts related to erosion and buildings damage (de Andrade et al., 2019).
-These types of waves are generated by the wind and, thus, extratropical cyclones (hereafter, just "cyclones") are responsible for driving most of the wave pattern at mid and high latitudes, generating extreme conditions in the western subtropical South Atlantic (wSA) (Fig. 1), where significant wave heights (swh) may present values as high as 10 m (Gramcianinov et al., 2020c).
+For instance, extratropical cyclones (hereafter, just "cyclones") are responsible

+1Departamento de Oceanografia Física, Química e Geológica, Instituto Oceanográfico, Universidade de São Paulo, Praça do Oceanográfico, 191, Cidade Universitária, São Paulo, SP, Brazil for drive most of the wave climate at mid and high latitudes, generating extreme conditions in the western subtropical South Atlantic (wSA) (Fig. 1), where significant wave heights (swh) may present values as high as 10 m (Gramcianinov et al., 2020c).
 The combination of waves and cyclones endangers the coastal population and society can benefit from its improved understanding and predictability.